 What does it mean to have hydrated hair and why is it so important?
-When it comes to picking products, many naturals miss the mark on “hydration”.
-Most think looking for moisture is the same thing.
+When it comes to picking products, many naturals miss the mark on “hydration.”
+Most think moisture is the same thing.

 In the natural hair community, moisture and hydration are commonly used interchangeably.
 As confusing as it may be, let’s try and settle the difference between hydration and moisturization…